Skip to main content

 In August 2023, we closed our projects in Angola and handed over all medical activities to the Angolan Ministry of Health.

-We worked in close collaboration with the health authorities, as well as with local communities, to open a project aimed at reducing child deaths and strengthening the existing healthcare system, particularly paediatric services, in the western province of Benguela.
-Through this project, we improved the early detection of malnutrition in children in the community, increased access to health facilities by organising referrals, and provided much-needed treatment and medical equipment.
+In response, we continued to work in Benguela in close collaboration with the local health authorities and communities in 2023, with the aim of reducing child deaths and strengthening the existing healthcare system, particularly paediatric services.
+We improved the early detection of malnutrition in children in the community, increased access to health facilities by organising referrals, and provided much-needed treatment and medical equipment.

-As well as supporting San Pedro hospital’s malnutrition intensive care unit and five other outpatient malnutrition care facilities, we conducted health promotion activities in the community, targeting children under five years old for screening, and their parents for health education in the municipalities of Lobito and Catumbela.
+As well as supporting San Pedro hospital’s intensive malnutrition care unit and five outpatient malnutrition care facilities, we conducted health promotion activities, targeting children under five years old for screening, and their parents for health education, in the municipalities of Lobito and Catumbela.
+We handed over this project to the local authorities at the end of 2023.

 Filter Tips